jnalanko/VOMM/README.md

 References
 ------------

-The theory behind this code, and a full experimental study, are described in the following papers:
+The theory behind this code, as well as a full experimental study, are described in the following papers:

 * F. Cunial, J. Alanko, and D. Belazzougui (2018).
 [A framework for space-efficient variable-order Markov models](https://www.biorxiv.org/content/early/2018/10/14/443101). bioRxiv 443101.
 * D. Belazzougui, and F. Cunial (2017).
 [A framework for space-efficient string kernels](https://link.springer.com/article/10.1007/s00453-017-0286-4).
 Algorithmica 79.3 (2017): 857-883.